AndersDeath/diary2/000-current.md

 # 05 Februar - Montag - Berlin - 503 Tag der Einwanderung

 The day was nice.
 I significatly reduced the pressure and feel some releave.
 Telecom workers could not visit us because I don't have a key from basement.
 It's sad.
 I need waiting to Friday.
 Mainheim people deicded to reject me.
 Some shit happened that I didn't get what happened to them.
 It's not a big think.
+Sadly but doesn't matter.